microsoft/pxt/common-docs/blocks/custom.md

 If you already have added this file to your project, simply navigate to it using the **Explorer** view.

+## Using a shared project in **Add Packages...**

+You can add a share project as a dependent package... and re-use all the blocks from that project.
+Simply click on the **Add Package...** button, paste the shared project url and search.

 ## Development cycle

 Once ``custom.ts`` is added to your project, you can alternate between this file and the blocks view.